Renegade's Magic

-Renegade's Magic is a book by Robin Hobb, the third in her Soldier Son Trilogy.
+Renegade's Magic is a fantasy novel by American writer Robin Hobb, the third in her Soldier Son Trilogy.
 The book follows Nevare, protagonist from the previous two novels, Forest Mage and Shaman's Crossing.
 Forced to hang for his alleged nefarious crimes, Nevare finally embraces the magic within himself and escapes.
 The battle between his Gernian and Speck identities is a central feature of the novel, highlighting themes such as loss of identity, and the impact of colonialism on native populations.

 Plot

 The story begins with Nevare Burvelle scheduled for execution.
 However, Burvelle has been framed, and manages to escape with the help of his former lover, Lisana.
 The Gernia people (Nevare's ethnic peoples) plan to cut down a forest full of Elder Trees, which house the spirits of the ancestors of the Speck people.
 Soldier's Boy, a Speck spirit, inhabits Nevare's body and takes full control.
 Much of the novel is told from Nevare's perspective trapped behind this larger personality.

 Nevare embarks on his attempt to undermine the effort to build the road, often horrified by what his alter ego is doing with his body, even though he is powerless to stop it.
 The Specks and Gernia come to a peaceful solution at novel's end, with Nevare ultimately accepting his abilities and personality.